trezanik/isochrone/docs/using_the_application.md

 ### <a id="Adding-a-Node"></a>Adding a Node

-Within the nodegraph, right-click on any blank area and select **New `$(Type)` Node**; `System` for a singular system, `Multi-System` for multiple systems, and `Boundary` for a logical boundary.
+Within the nodegraph, right-click on any blank area and select **New Node**

 ![graph_context_menu](graph_context_menu.png "NodeGraph context menu")

 - To resize the node, with the node selected open the Node Properties in the Property View, and edit the **Size** fields; first is x (width), second is y (height).
-There will be a future ability to drag from the node edges, but is not yet implemented.
+There will be a future ability to drag from the node edges for dynamic resize, but it is not yet implemented.
-- To reposition the node, click and drag on the node header to have it follow the cursor position.
-If not configured for header-only dragging, anywhere in the node can be dragged in order to relocate (Boundary nodes are enforced header-only).
-It can also be done via the Property View, at the **Position** field pair.
+- To reposition the node, click and drag on it to have it follow the cursor position.
+If configured for header-only dragging, you'll have to click and drag exclusively from the nodes header.
+It can also be repositioned via the Property View, at the **Position** field pair.